It is the last Monday of the month, so it is a good time revisit the THE WEEKLY PHOTO CHALLENGE FAQ:

 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-HISTORY!
+ANIMAL!
 What a great theme for Year 9 of THE WEEKLY PHOTO CHALLENGE!

-I look forward to seeing your interpretations!
+I look forward to seeing your interpretation.

 The picture has to be taken between 12:01 PM today and 11 AM next Monday.
 This isn’t a curate your photos project.
 This is a get your butt off the couch (unless you are taking your picture from the couch) and take pictures challenge.